SouravKumarPandit/ShadowLayout/README.md

 # ShadowLayout
-making of shadow view .which gives of all control for you to handle off set background etc
+making of shadow view .which gives of all control for you to handle off set background etc below screenshot is not exactly but you can achive like this with some more code

 Screenshot
 ====